-The PLF is pursuing advocacy efforts to ensure the BLM develops a comprehensive public land access program, Congress provides sufficient funds to support the costs and staffing of a public land access program, Congress provides sufficient funds to support the costs and staffing of a public land access program, and that an adequate level of oversight of the program is in the place to address implementation issues.
+The PLF is pursuing advocacy efforts to ensure the BLM develops a comprehensive public land access program, Congress provides sufficient funds to support the costs and staffing of a public land access program, and that an adequate level of oversight of the program is in place to address implementation issues.
 PLF is seeking donors to support these advocacy efforts for addressing public land access issues.